ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

 ### I format all the visuals above by such as shadow effect, data labels, adjusting the sizes of the fonts, and choosing the correct aggregations and the colors allowed.

 ###  Lastly, it is a dashboard with a background image, containing all the visuals above and a Gauge, showing ‘The average and the maximum Rotten Tomatoes ratings’.
-You can click the different parts of one of the visuals to filter the other visuals, and the corresponding number will show in the Gauge as well**
+You can click the different values in one of the visuals to filter the values in the other visuals, and the corresponding number will show in the Gauge as well**

 ## 6. Dashboard
  ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/c0c0d221-b7cd-4666-b7e3-aa31aeb6d97e)